Density Factor / Dwelling Unit Factor

 The following is based on The New York City Zoning Resolution.

 Density Factor is a formula for determining how many dwelling units can be placed on a lot.
+Therefor DU is a critical issue for a Zoning Analysis, Feasibility Study, or Pro Forma.
 The density factor or dwelling unit factor is based off the zoning district for that location.
-The zones are divided into lower and higher densities.
+There are low, medium, and high density Zoning Districts in NYC.
 It is NYC`s way of regulating density throughout the city.

 Finding Your Density Factor